-R watches play on kicker, H holds until ball crosses neutral zone, then moves downfield covering on his side between line of scrimmage and deep receiver(s).
-L takes a position slightly ahead of receiver(s).
-U takes position toward L sideline.
-H, know if kick crosses neutral zone; be alert for blocked or partially blocked kick.
+R watches play on kicker, H holds until ball crosses neutral zone, then moves slowly downfield covering on his side between line of scrimmage and deep receiver(s).
+U takes initial position 8 to 10 yards deep favoring the L's side of the field.
+L stays on line until it is apparent it is a kick, and then moves downfield covering his side between the line of scrimmage and the deep receiver(s).
+H and L are alert for blocked or partially blocked kick.
+B takes a position behind receiver(s).
+H, know if kick crosses neutral zone.
+Be alert for delay by kicking team designed to confuse opponents.